-Associate in Applied Science Degree Crime Scene Investigation
+Crime Scene Investigation

 In association with the Criminal Justice Institute of the University of Arkansas System, this Associate in Applied Science Degree program in Crime Scene Investigation is designed for law enforcement personnel interested in careers in forensic science.
 The program combines a broad background of courses in the area of crime scene investigation with a sound liberal arts education.
-Students may also pursue the Certificate of Proficiency in Crime Scene Investigation and/or the Technical Certificate in Crime Scene Investigation as part of a terminal course of study or as part of their associate degree coursework.
 Employment opportunities are available in city, country, state and federal agencies, private industry, education, and the armed forces.
+Students declaring this major must be sponsored by a local law enforcement agency.

 Certificate of Proficiency Requirements: